natea/django-deployer/README.md

 ===============

-Generic Deployment tool for Django that supports popular PaaS providers such as Heroku, Dotcloud, Stackato, OpenShift, and Gondor.
+Generic Deployment tool for Django that supports popular PaaS providers such as Heroku, Dotcloud, Stackato, OpenShift, Google App Engine  and Gondor.

 Getting Started